Levitate Beauty Eye Cream

 This ingredient may not be fungal acne safe.

-Learn more about Sucrose CocoateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Sucrose CocoateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.